10 Simple Tricks: How To Hide The Smell of Weed - International Highlife

 Hide Marijuana Smell -Use Ozium

-Ozium is an air-purifying spray that instantly kills the smell of weed.
-It works best for urgent situations, like if your parents are about to walk through the door.
-According to those that rely on Ozium, it works in cars, small rooms, closest, and on clothing.
+According to those who rely on Ozium, it works in cars, small rooms, and clothing.
 It eats any lingering residues you may have expressed into the room from that last bong rip.

-For chronic smokers, who puff inside day after day in a stuffy room, the smell may not dissipate with a single spray of Ozium.
+For chronic smokers who puff inside day after day in a stuffy room, the smell may not dissipate with a single spray of Ozium.
 This air sanitizer seems to work best for just-after-session requirements, not long-standing stinky environments.

 10. Switch it Up: Edibles, Capsules, and Vaping